lancoer/jito-raydium-bundler/README.md

-# JITO-RAYDIUM-CPMM-BUNDLER
+# JITO-RAYDIUM-AMM-BUNDLER

-Jito Raydium CPMM Bundler is a new bundler that deposit liquidity pool, snipe base token and disperse to wallets at ease using Jito CLI.
+Jito Raydium AMM Bundler is a new bundler that deposit liquidity pool, snipe base token and disperse to wallets at ease using Jito CLI.

-This is backed by Raydium CPMM instructions library.
+This is backed by Raydium AMM instructions library.

 ## Requirements